When is the best time to stretch during an exercise routine?

 Many people believe that stretching before a workout prevents injuries and speeds up the development of increased flexibility and range of motion (ROM).
 However, studies indicate that stretching before a movement does not decrease or prevent injuries.
 Some research now suggests that stretching before exercise might increase the risk of injury.

-Stretching while warmed up prevents pulls And tears, but, again stretching while warmed up prevents pull and tears because it decreases muscle stiffness by lengthening the sarcomeres (the basic contractile units of muscle), not because it has any direct effect on the muscles’ ability to withstand the tension; in fact, studies indicate that static stretching may reduce muscle strength by as much as 30%.
+Stretching while warmed up prevents pulls And tears, but again, stretching while warmed up prevents pulls and tears because it decreases muscle stiffness by lengthening the sarcomeres (the basic contractile units of muscle), not because it has any direct effect on the muscles’ ability to withstand the tension; in fact, studies indicate that static stretching may reduce muscle strength by as much as 30%.

 That said, anecdotal evidence suggests that dynamic stretching can enhance athletic performance by increasing body temperature and range of motion around a joint.
-Dynamic stretching should be performed for 5-10 minutes before the activity to allow sufficient time for the tissues to reach an appropriate temperature for activity.
+Dynamic stretching should be performed 5-10 minutes before the activity to allow sufficient time for the tissues to reach an appropriate temperature.

 Dynamic stretches utilize movement at a joint to achieve a range of motion.
 A busy stretch often progresses from a more minor to a larger movement amplitude and is repeated continuously.
 Sprinting, plyometrics, and dynamic flexibility drills are all common examples.